1601-mma2013/Performance-Enhancer/README.md

 		c) Completely customisable.

-		d) It is very helpful to people who cant afford a good pc.
+		d) It is very helpful to people who can't afford a good pc.

 		e) The coding is stable as the coding is done in processing.